You-Did-Bowman/You-Did-Bowman/README.md

 Hello, my name is Judith Bohmann.

-🔭 I'm currently working on further developing my theoretical and practical knowledge of web development.
+👩🏻‍🎓 I completed my further training as a full-stack web developer in August 2025.
-During my training I have already learnt how to work with HTML, CSS, SCSS and JS.
-I can already use these very confidently and efficiently.
+During my training I have learnt how to work with HTML, CSS, SCSS and JS.
 You can find examples in the following projects:
 - Final project for the module "<b>UI Basics</b>": <a href="https://github.com/You-Did-Bowman/portfolio">Draft of my portfolio</a>
 - Final project for the module "<b>Programming Basics</b>": <a href="https://github.com/You-Did-Bowman/MASTERMIND_digital">Terminal based game - Mastermind</a>
 - Final project for the module "<b>Single Page Application</b>": <a href="https://github.com/You-Did-Bowman/Project_To-Do-List">Group project: To-Do-List </a>

 🌱 I'm currently learning **TypeScript** – for clean, maintainable code and because many companies rely on it.
 I’m using FreeCodeCamp to study and sharpening my skills with challenges on Codewars.
 Checkout my Repos: